With the New Year just around the corner, this is probably one of the best times to start focusing on strategies that increase blog traffic.

 Simple Social Media Tips to up your blogging game

-I cannot even begin to describe how many times I’ve landed on a good post (that I’ve wanted to share to my audience) and found no share buttons.
+I cannot even begin to describe how many times I’ve landed on a good post (that I’ve wanted to share with my audience) and found no share buttons.

-No one has the time to copy blog URLs and manually paste it in their social media.
+No one has the time to copy blog URLs and manually paste them into their social media.

 The world is evolving and so should our blogs.

 Upgrade your blog posts by making this one tiny tweak.
-I use Social Warfare in my posts.
-It’s only $29 a year and it’s by far the neatest and prettiest plugin you can find.
+I use Social Snap in my posts.
+It’s less than $30 a year and it’s by far the neatest and prettiest plugin you can find.

 The thing about getting people to engage with and share your posts is that you have to be relatable and make it easy for them to do it.